Eija Jimenez answer our questions

 Hello!
 My name is Eija, and I’m a Canadian writer.
 I was born in the Philippines, but I’ve been living in Canada for basically all my life.
 My name might sound strange, but it means ‘little girl’ which is fitting because I’m a child at heart.
 I enjoy playing video games, reading comics and graphic novels, and doing arts and crafts.

 How old were you when you began writing?
 Do you have a story about that to share with us?

 I’ve been writing for as long as I can remember.
-Even if I didn’t put the idea down on paper, my mind was over-imaginative, and I loved creating stories in my head.
+Even if I didn’t put the idea down on paper, my mind was over-imaginative.
+And I loved creating stories in my head.
 I remember the idea of actually making a career out of writing came about when I was in the sixth grade.
-I was talking to my teacher about what I wanted to be when I grew up, and I told her that I wanted to be a teacher and write on the side, but her eyes lit up and she grinned, and she said “You’d be an excellent writer.
-That’s exactly what you should be.”
+This day, I was talking to my teacher about what I wanted to be when I grew up.
+I told her that I wanted to be a teacher and write on the side, but her eyes lit up and she grinned.
+And she said “You’d be an excellent writer.
+That’s exactly what you should be”.
 That was the beginning of the realization that writing is what I want to make out of my life.

 Have you always dreamed of writing a novel?
 What is your first memory about one of your novels or pieces of writing?

 Oh gosh, yes!
 I’ve been wishing I could complete a novel for years.
 I had a tendency to write in age that I was in at the time.
 So when I was younger, I would write about elementary school and then high school.
 And I had such a strong need to make the world seem realistic that I used current slang and references.
 It was very cringe-worthy reading it years later.